 What are fillers for the cheeks?

 Cheek fillers are injections used to augment the volume above and around the cheeks.
 Thus, the illusion of a more defined bone structure is created.
-Cheeks fillers can also be used to smooth out wrinkles and fine lines by injecting volume beneath the skin’s surface.
+Cheeks fillers can also smooth out wrinkles and fine lines by injecting volume beneath the skin’s surface.

 Different types of fillings